MetaSkills.net

 My History

 Long before I became a full time software developer, my career had started in the world of design and marketing.
-It started in 9th grade when I submitted a report in history class that got an A+ grade simply for the fact that it was presented well.
-I did have an advantage beyond my personal World Book Encyclopedias since I was probably the first kid in 1986 to wield a $5,000 laser printer at home.
+It happened in 9th grade when I submitted a report in history class that got an A+ simply for the fact that it was presented well.
+I did have an advantage beyond my personal World Book Encyclopedias.
+I was likely the first kid in 1986 to wield a $5,000 laser printer at home.
 I also worked at a local print shop and my Mac Plus consistently outperformed the Xerox 6085 Workstations that I worked on.
 That's right, at the age of 14 I was being paid as a Desktop Publishing computer operator.
 Back then, a 10 megabyte hard drive was elite and the fastest way to rotate text was to stand on your head.
 My have the times changed!
 To learn more about my job history, go check out my resume.
 Sorry, you will not find the print shop nor my paper route on there :)

 How Has This Happened?